 L A was fogged in so, landed at Burbank, bus to L A and a plane to San Diego.
 Now waiting for the Marines to pick us up.

 We were picked up from the airport by truck or semi bus and brought to MCRD receiving for processing.
 Several days were needed to get supplies and utility uniform issue, send civilian clothes home, get a 30 second haircut, learn to stand at attention, and get out of your rack immediately at reveille, learn to loudly say: “SIR!
 PRIVATE GAUER REQUESTS PERMISSION TO SPEAK TO THE DRILL INSTRUCTOR.
-SIR!” and to accumulate 79 guys for a platoon.
+SIR!” take a quick photo with cutout uniform props and to accumulate 79 guys for a platoon.
 Marine Boot camp was scheduled to last 13 weeks.

-Free time was very limited, except for Sunday morning.
+Free time was very limited, except for Sunday morning when we could attend church, write letters or shine shoes while sitting on a bucket on the lane outside the huts.
 I did not see much of my buddy, Larry.
 We were worked very hard with physical training and ran in formation to everything, including classes, chow hall, obstacle course, marching practice on the grinder etc.